Trailing Verbena Care: Tips For Growing Trailing Verbenas

 Growing Trailing Verbenas

 Growing trailing verbenas in the garden allows for great versatility in the landscape.
-Site selection will be the chief requirement.
-Trailing verbena plants will require a location that is well draining and receives ample sunlight.
-These plants will benefit from afternoon shade, as high temperatures can cause them to wilt during the day.
+Site selection is the chief requirement.
+Trailing verbena plants require a location that is well draining and receives ample sunlight.
+These plants benefit from afternoon shade, as high temperatures can cause them to wilt during the day.

 Gardening tips, videos, info and more delivered right to your inbox!